ruvasik/gtasks-ha/README.md

 4. Upload your credentials.json file to a directory that HA can read. i.e. `./custom_components/gtasks/credentials.json`.
 5. Restart Home Assistant.
 6. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "GTasks".
-7. Enter the pathe to your credentials.json file and a writable path for the component to store information.
+7. Enter the path to your credentials.json file and a writable path for the component to store information.
 8. Click the authorisation URL.
 9. Authenticate and once you reach a 404 page not found look at the url and copy and paste the code between 'code=' and '&scope='.